-A SGO transfers full parental responsibility for the child to the special guardian, to the exclusion of any other person.
-This type of order cannot give parental responsibility for a child to the CEO, or a parent of the child.
+A SGO is an order that appoints one person or two individuals jointly, to be a child’s ‘special guardian’.
+The order transfers full parental responsibility for the child to the special guardian, to the exclusion of any other person, until the child reaches 18 years of age unless it is revoked under subdivision 7 of the Children and Community Services Act 2004 (the Act).
+A SGO cannot give parental responsibility for a child to the CEO, or a parent of the child.

 Applying for a protection order (special guardianship)

 The Department, as well carers, can apply to the Court for a SGO.

 The Department may apply for a SGO as part of the initial protection application, or as an application to revoke and replace an existing protection order.
 There are no time conditions imposed on this occurring.

 Carers can make a direct application to the Court for a SGO provided:

 - the child is the subject of a protection order (time-limited) or protection order (until 18), and

 - they have had the continuous care of the child for at least two years from the time the protection order was granted.

 For detailed procedures on how to apply for a SGO, refer to Chapter 4: Intervention Action.

 Assessing the suitability of a protection order (special guardianship)